osousa/livematrix/README.md

 MATRIX_PASSWORD=password

 # Time to wait until next login (in days)
+# Defautl: Access Token is kept for 7 days
 MATRIX_TIMEOUT=7

 # Leave empty if you want it to bind